dvelkow/dvelkow/README.md

 ---

-Listing your stack is jester coded and pointless now so here are my most useful projects instead:
+Listing your stack is pointless now so here are my most useful projects instead:

 #### [DAI4](https://github.com/dvelkow/dai4)

-One command thru your terminal, four AI coding assistants side-by-side.
-Launches a tmux session with Claude, Gemini, Codex, and Omni (one of my apps) in a 2x2 grid - mouse support, clipboard integration and vi copy mode.
-Type `dai4` and you're in.
-(Ofc u need gemini, claude, codex, and omni clis installed for this to work properly)
+One command thru your terminal to launch multiple AI coding assistants side-by-side.
+A tmux session with the CLIs you pick, in a grid with mouse support, clipboard integration and vi copy mode.
+For example you can run `dai2 claude codex` to get those two side-by-side, or `dai4 claude gemini` for a 2x2 grid with two Claude and two Gemini.
+Type just dai4 and you launch a 2x2 with claude, codex, gemini, opencode.
+(Ofc u need the relevant clis installed)

 #### [OMNI](https://github.com/dvelkow/The_Everything_Cli)

-The idea for Omni Cli is for everyone spread across 1000 services to have a single dashboard tracking all their most important metrics through API connections.
-Basically you type "omni" in terminal and see how many sales you had today, ad spend, checkout sessions, form sign-ins, etc. I have it ready as a product in my private repo; the public one is like 25% of the way there, but it's a good building block for it.
+The idea for Omni CLI is to give everyone whose data is spread across 1000 services a single dashboard tracking all their most important metrics through API connections.
+You type `omni` in your terminal and see how many sales you had today, ad spend, checkout sessions, form sign-ins, etc. I have it ready as a product in my private repo; the public one is about 25% of the way there, but it's a solid building block for it.

 #### THE REST